Covid 19 coronavirus: House of Travel charges 10 per cent on 'cancellation' of overseas holiday

 Maxine Robson said the situation was unfair.

-"Look after your customers... don't charge us a fee for a holiday we're not getting."
+"Look after your customers ... don't charge us a fee for a holiday we're not getting."

 When the Robsons complained to House of Travel, their consultant told them suppliers were only providing full refunds after the travel agency pressured them.

-"However... they're not publicising the fact that they're not protecting the travel agent's commission - so in effect we've incurred all of the costs and we're no longer being paid by them," the consultant wrote in an email on March 26.
+"However ... they're not publicising the fact that they're not protecting the travel agent's commission - so in effect we've incurred all of the costs and we're no longer being paid by them," the consultant wrote in an email on March 26.

 "House of Travel have reviewed our current position regarding amendment and cancellation fees, and we will continue to charge these as per our terms and conditions.